Query-focused Sentence Compression in Linear Time: Appendix

 \subsection{Algorithm}

-We formally present the \textsc{vertex addition} compression algorithm, using notation defined in the paper. $\ell$ linearizes a vertex set, based on left-to-right position in $S$. $|P|$ indicates the number of tokens in the priority queue.
+We formally present the \textsc{vertex addition} compression algorithm, using notation defined in \S{\ref{s:formal}}. $\ell$ linearizes a vertex set, based on left-to-right position in $S$. $|P|$ indicates the number of tokens in the priority queue.